 On the very rare occasions that a pupil's behaviour is dangerous; or puts them, other children or a staff member at risk; causes significant damage to property or disrupts the good order and discipline in school, we may be required to use reasonable force to physically intervene in a situation and remove a child from that situation.
 This is the last resort, in all cases, and we prefer to avoid this kind of intervention using a range of de-escalation strategies.
-Nominated members of our staff are fully trained in these types of strategies and interventions.
 Parents of the child concerned are always informed if physical intervention has been required with their child and risk assessments and individual handling policies are in place.